ryanholloway/yolo-frame-processing-api/README.md

 - Endpoint to get the latest detection results as JSON.
 - Endpoint to get the latest unprocessed frame as JPEG.
 - Ability to switch between supported YOLO models dynamically.
-- Fake mode to simulate camera capture and detections without hardware for development/testing.
+- Simulation mode to simulate camera capture and detections without hardware for development/testing.
 - Background caching of frames and detections for efficient API responses.

 ## Contents